All visitors to New Zealand must carry a passport that is valid for at least three months beyond the date you intend to leave the country.

-To find out if your country qualifies for a visa waiver, check out the Visiting New Zealand section of the New Zealand Immigration Service website www.immigration.govt.nz where you’ll find a list of all eligible countries and other useful visa information.
+To find out more visit the New Zealand Immigration Service website www.immigration.govt.nz where you’ll find a list of all eligible countries and other useful visa information.
 Your travel agent, airline or nearest New Zealand Embassy should also be able to advise you if you require a visa.

 British citizens and other British passport holders who have evidence of the right to live permanently in the UK may be allowed to stay in New Zealand for up to six months.

-As of the 1st of July 2019, the New Zealand Government will introduce an electronic visa waiver system for 60 eligible countries.
+The New Zealand Government has introduced an electronic visa waiver system for 60 eligible countries for all visitors arriving after 1 October 2019.
 Here is everything you need to know about the eTA:

-+ It will be mandatory for all eligible visa waiver countries from October 1st, 2019.
++ It will be mandatory for all people arriving from eligible visa waiver countries to hold an eTA from October 1st, 2019

 + The eTA will be valid for 2 years, and can be used for multiple visits.